XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

       text: |-
         <div style="width: 100vw; margin-left: calc(-50vw + 50%); padding: 0 20vw; box-sizing: border-box; text-align: justify;">

+        **August 2025** - A new work is accepted by the ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025).

-        **July 2025** - A new work "Talking-to-Build: How LLM-Assisted Interface Shapes Player Performance and Experience in Minecraft" is accepted by International Conference of Multimodal Interaction (ICMI 2025).
+        **July 2025** - A new work is accepted by the ACM International Conference of Multimodal Interaction (ICMI 2025).

-        **April 2025** - A new work "Integrating Culture in Human-Food Interaction: A Study of Cultural and Creative Food Experiences and Technological Interactions" is accepted by the International Journal of Human-Computer Studies.
+        **April 2025** - A new work is accepted by the International Journal of Human-Computer Studies.

-        **March 2025** - A new work "Super Kawaii Vocalics: Amplifying the 'Cute' Factor in Computer Voice" is accpeted by ACM Conference on Human Factors in Computing Systems (CHI 2025).
+        **March 2025** - A new work is accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2025).

-        **January 2025** - Two work "Rethinking the Alignment of Psychotherapy Dialogue Generation with Motivational Interviewing Strategies" and "How Well Can LLMs Reflect?
-A Human Evaluation of LLM-generated Reflections for Motivational Interviewing Dialogues." are accpeted as both oral presentation by International Conference on Computational Linguistics (COLING 2025).
+        **January 2025** - Two works are accepted as oral presentations by the International Conference on Computational Linguistics (COLING 2025).

+        **October 2045** - A new work is accepted by the ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2024).

         </div>
     design:
       width: 'full' # 增加文本宽度